akeneo/pim-docs/install_pim/manual/daemon_queue.rst

     done <${CONF_FILE}
     fi
     if [ -z "${JOB_TYPES// }" ]; then
-        echo "${CONF_FILE} does not exist or is empty, this queue will support all job types" JOB_TYPES="ui_job import_export_job data_maintenance_job"
+        echo "${CONF_FILE} does not exist or is empty, this consumer will support all job types" JOB_TYPES="ui_job import_export_job data_maintenance_job"
     fi